-Our children participate in committees within the school where they have an active voice deciding which developments they take forward in light of pupil discussion.
+Our children participate in committees within the school where they have an active voice deciding which developments, they take forward considering pupil discussion.
 Below are a few of the groups we have within school.

 Pupil Council.
 Each year pupils take on an area of development within the school and lead this area further.